Bg

 A:

 9 month old babies typically need 2 - 3 hours of daytime sleep each day.
-When babies have short naps, it can result in awake windows that are too long and lead to difficulty falling asleep and staying asleep.
+When babies don’t get enough daytime sleep, it can result in overtiredness that makes it difficult for babies to fall asleep and stay asleep.

 Share article: